Why this project?

-Click here to learn more about our #ChildrenOfGreece campaign and how to get involved.
+Click below to learn more about this campaign and to get involved.

 Project Hope has consisted of various mini-campaigns over the years.
 Thanks to the philanthropy and creativity of our members and supporters, this project has raised more than $750,000 for reputable charitable organizations and individuals doing important work to alleviate the crisis in Greece.

 When the refugee crisis hit her island of Samos, this selfless woman known as “Mama Maria” cooked thousands of meals for helpless people.
 In 2015 she transformed her taverna into a make-shift shelter, feeding dozens at a time and laying out blankets at night for those who couldn’t find shelter.

 The Greek America Foundation facilitated a six-month program with funds we raised from donors, including a $10,000 grant from the Philoptochos Society of Saints Peter and Paul Greek Orthodox Church in Glenview, IL.
 These funds enabled Mama Maria to keep her pantry full so she could keep cooking.

 Video: Meet Mama Maria

 Lesvos Fishermen: Thanos & Kostas

 Thanos Marmarinos and Kostas Pinteris — two fishermen from a tiny village on Lesvos — were among the Greek islanders thrust into the center of the worst refugee crisis Europe has experienced in generations.

 For much of 2015 and 2016, the pair stopped fishing for fish and instead became part of an integral team of average people saving lives by plucking children and helpless people from the waters off the coast of their idyllic village.